awesome-workshop/cap-cms/_episodes/02-Creating-new-CAP-entry.md

 hidden: false
 keypoints:
   - A new CAP entry can be easily created to help us preserve our analysis assets
+  - CAP entries associated to CADI analyses are automatically filled with the CADI information

 ---